 We invite professionals to submit abstracts describing panels, tutorials, and workshops related to academic computing topics which they believe conference attendees will find timely.
 All topics will be considered; those that are accepted will be presented at the conference and their abstracts published in the conference proceedings.
 Abstracts must be submitted on or before November 27, 2023.
 Authors will be notified by 1/5/2024, and final submissions must be made by 1/15/2024.

 We invite instructors to submit abstracts describing “nifty” course assignments they believe conference attendees will find useful and incorporate in their courses.
 All topics will be considered; those that are accepted will be presented at the conference and their abstracts published in the conference proceedings.
 “Nifty” course assignment abstracts must be submitted by November 27, 2023.
 Authors will be notified by 1/5/2024, and final submissions must be made by 1/15/2024.

 In the submission for “Nifty Assignments”, please limit the initial abstract to 2 pages.
 Accepted submissions will be presented by the author of the assignment at the conference and final abstracts will be published on the conference website afterward.

 “Lightning Talks” are quick, 5 to 10-minute informal presentations that will be neither peer-reviewed nor published in the ACM digital library.
 A conference committee will accept proposals of general interest to fit the allotted time slots for the lightning talks.

 Accepted notifications will indicate a time limit for each presentation.
-To submit, send a title and an abstract of no more than four sentences to Joseph Kendall-Morwick by 4/7/2023.
+To submit, send a title and an abstract of no more than four sentences to Wen Hsin by March 22,2024.